Key Points for Parents

 - Any other information you feel will help keep your teen safe and sound

 These check-ins also give you a last-minute opportunity to remind your teen to use a safety belt, turn off the cell phone, keep the music volume down, stick to geographical boundaries and so forth.

 Continue supervised driving until your teen logs at least 100 hours.
-Your teen might obtain an intermediate license before completing 100 hours of supervised practice driving.
+Your teen might obtain a provisional driver license before completing 100 hours of supervised practice driving.
 This does not mean your young driver no longer needs to practice, though.
 Solo driving is actually the riskiest phase for your teen, so stay engaged.